If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

 There are many brands out there, but FitBit has proven themselves to be an industry leader over the past few years, in terms of features, hardware quality, design and app functionality.

-That being the case, I recommend the of FitBit Charge 3.
-It's the best overall activity tracker for bodybuilders, in my opinion.
+That being the case, I recommend the FitBit Charge 6.

 The old bodybuilding myth of having to eat every 2-3 hours has been busted.

 However, it can still be useful for some people to prepare multiple meals ahead of time and bring them with them on the go.

 - Bodybuilders who drive around all day for a living (e.g. truck drivers, repairmen)

 - Bodybuilders who work very long shifts at their job

 - Bodybuilders who simply prefer to eat every 2-3 hours

 If you know anyone like this, then they’ll be smiling ear-to-ear when they unwrap their present to find an IsoBag Meal Prep Lunch Box:

 This bag has separate compartments that will insulate 3 large meals plus drinks, snacks, and supplements, keeping them fresh throughout the day.